SynBioDex/SBOL-examples/SBOL/best-practices/BP011/README.md

 - The assembly plan component SHOULD have a `SubComponent` for the composite part and for each part used in its assembly.
 Typically, however, these parts must be in backbone in order for the assembly to take place.
 As such, the assembly plan `Component` SHOULD have a `SubComponent` for the composite part in backbone and a `SubComponent` for each part in backbone that is used in the assembly.
-To indicate the relationship between each part and that part in backbone, the assembly plan SHOULD contain a `Constraint` with a `type` value of `contains`, the part in backbone as the value of `subject`, and the composite part produced as the value of `object`.
+To indicate the relationship between each part core and that part in backbone, the assembly plan SHOULD contain a `Constraint` with a `type` value of `contains`, the part in backbone as the value of `subject`, and the composite part produced as the value of `object`.

-- The assembly of the composite part in backbone starting other parts in backbone is described with a set of `Interaction` objects describing digestion to produce part extracts and ligation to produce one or more composite parts in backbone.
+- The assembly of the composite part in backbone starting from other parts in backbone and/or backbones is described with a set of `Interaction` objects describing digestion to produce part extracts and ligation to produce one or more composite parts in backbone.
 The assembly plan `Component` SHOULD also abstractly describe the assembly by an `Interface` that indicates each part used in the assembly as an `input` and the composite part as an `output`.

 - Specifically, a digestion step is represented by on `Interaction` of type `SBO:cleavage`.
 Each input vector or enzyme is indicated using a `Participation` object with a `role` property of value `SBO:reactant` and `participant` property whose value is the `Feature` for the vector or enzyme.
-Each part extract is also indicated using a `Participation`, except that the `role` value is `SBO:product`.
+Each part extract, open backbone, and/or open part in backbone is also indicated using a `Participation`, except that the `role` value is `SBO:product`.
-A ligation step is the same as a digestion step, except that the `type` of the interaction is `SBO:ligation` and the part extracts are the reactants while the composite part is the product.
+A ligation step is the same as a digestion step, except that the `type` of the interaction is `SBO:ligation` and the part extracts, open backbones, and/or open parts in backbone are the reactants while the composite part is the product.

 - While many composite parts will be described with just one digestion/ligation stage, an assembly MAY have any number of digestion and ligation stages to produce the ultimately intended composite part.

-- An assembly plan MAY produce multiple composite parts outputs.
+- An assembly plan MAY produce multiple composite part outputs.
 For example some intermediate products may be used in multiple composites or may themselves be considered ouputs.
 In this case, the `Interface` will have multiple `output` values, one for each composite part that points to the assembly plan with its its `prov:wasGeneratedBy`.